jfpalchak/Factory.Solution/README.md

       }
     }
    ```
-7. Next, make sure to update the connection string with your own system's values for `[USERNAME]`, and `[PASSWORD]`!
-Don't forget to replace the brackets `[]` as well.
+7. Next, make sure to update the connection string with your own choice of naming for the `[DATABASE]`, as well as your own system's values for `[USERNAME]`, and `[PASSWORD]` when logging in to MySQL.
+Don't forget to replace the brackets `[]` as well!
 8. With `appsettings.json` properly configured, in the command line, run the following command to reference the project's migrations and re-create the application's database:
-9.

    ```
    $ dotnet ef database update
    ```
-10. Then, in the command line, run the following command to compile and run the web application in development mode with a watcher:
+9. Then, in the command line, run the following command to compile and run the web application in development mode with a watcher:

 ```bash
 $ dotnet watch run
 ```
 > Optionally, you can run `dotnet build` to compile this web app without running it.

-11. Open your browser to https://localhost:5001 to navigate and use the web application.
+10. Open your browser to https://localhost:5001 to navigate and use the web application.
 > If you cannot access localhost:5001 it is likely because you have not configured a .NET developer security certificate for HTTPS.

 ## Known Bugs